Kevinrob/guzzle-cache-middleware/README.md

 ```

 ## Greedy caching
-In some cases servers might send insufficient or no at all caching headers.
+In some cases servers might send insufficient or no caching headers at all.
 Using the greedy caching strategy allows defining an expiry TTL on your own while
 disregarding any possibly present caching headers:
 ```php